Champions League final: Fake tickets triggered Paris final chaos - France

 She also expressed regret that families and children were impacted by the use of tear gas.

+The French minister said there were "no problems" regarding Real supporters and the Spanish side had controlled their travelling fans better than Liverpool.

-Europe's football governing body, Uefa, initially blamed the "late arrival" of fans for the problems, which led to the start of the match being delayed by more than half an hour.
+Uefa initially blamed the "late arrival" of fans for the problems, which led to the start of the match being delayed by more than half-an-hour.

+I came across this issue repeatedly as I tried to access the stadium last night.
+Locals trying to force their way in leading to security closing the gates and keeping out legitimate fans with tickets.
+Police either didn't know how to deal with it or didn't want to #LFC #UCLfinal pic.twitter.com/JZyexADoMa— Nick Parrott (@NickParrottTV) May 29, 2022

 But Merseyside police, who are responsible for policing in Liverpool and were present in Paris, said the vast majority of Liverpool fans arrived early at the turnstiles and behaved in an "exemplary manner".